 Summary

-Background: Virome shotgun sequencing only reveals the double-stranded DNA (dsDNA) content of a given sample, unless specific treatments are applied.
+Background: Bulk microbiome, as well as virome-enriched shotgun sequencing only reveals the double-stranded DNA (dsDNA) content of a given sample, unless specific treatments are applied.
 However, genomes of viruses often consist of a circular single-stranded DNA (ssDNA) molecule.
 Pre-treatment and amplification of DNA using the multiple displacement amplification (MDA) method enables conversion of ssDNA to dsDNA, but this process can lead to over-representation of these circular ssDNA genomes.
-A more recent alternative employing the xGen kit permits ligation of adaptors directly to sheared and denatured DNA.
+A more recent alternative permits to bypass the amplification step, as library adapters are ligated to sheared and denatured DNA, after an end-modification step (xGen kit).
 However, the sonication step might shear ssDNA more efficiently than dsDNA, therefore introducing another bias in virome sequencing.
 These limitations prompted us to explore an alternative method of DNA preparation for sequencing mixed ssDNA and dsDNA viromes.

-Results: We present here a new method for sequencing both ssDNA and dsDNA, using the T7 DNA polymerase (T7pol) to convert ssDNA into dsDNA.
-We compared this method to two others: sMDA with a 30-minute incubation and direct DNA shearing without ssDNA to dsDNA conversion, using a mixture of five bacteriophages, including two with ssDNA.
-To ensure fairness, all samples were subsequently prepared with the xGen kit.
-Our findings indicate that the T7pol method better represents the original phage mixtures compared to the other methods.
+Methods: We present here a new method for sequencing both ssDNA and dsDNA, using the T7 DNA polymerase (T7pol) to convert ssDNA into dsDNA.
+We compared this method to two others: short MDA, where the amplification step is limited by a 30-minute instead of 90-minute incubation time, and no pre-treatment before the xGen kit for library preparation.
+These various methods were first applied on synthetic a mixtures, then the most effective one was applied on virome samples.

+Results: Our findings indicate that the T7pol method better represents the original synthetic mixtures compared to the other methods.
 Furthermore, when applied to two complex virome samples, the T7pol treatment improved both the richness and abundance in the Microviridae fraction.

 Conclusion: We conclude that T7pol pretreatment is preferable to MDA for the shotgun sequencing of viromes, which is easy to implement and inexpensive.